castorini/birch/README.md

 - Compute document score

-Set the last argument to True if you want to tune the hyperparameters first.
+Set the last argument to true if you want to tune the hyperparameters first.
-To use the default hyperparameters, set to False.
+To use the default hyperparameters, set to false.

 ```
-./eval_scripts/test.sh <qa_2cv, mb_2cv, qa_5cv, mb_5cv> <2, 5> <path/to/anserini> <True, False>
+./eval_scripts/test.sh <qa_2cv, mb_2cv, qa_5cv, mb_5cv> <2, 5> <path/to/anserini> <true, false>
 ```

 - Evaluate with trec_eval